Reader Gwen submitted the following to Ask Unclutterer:

 Gwen, this is the question I get asked the most often.
 Unfortunately, the answer is a wee-bit complicated, so please bear with me on this journey.

-First thing to know, Unclutterer.com is made up of seven people.
+First thing to know, Unclutterer.com is made up of several people.
 I’m just the one steering the organized ship, so to speak.
 We have programmers and project managers and an intern (everyone say “hi” to Tim) and a publisher and me.
-Everyone except for me spends most of their time on other programming and design projects (things like Nest Unclutterer and building websites for corporate and non-profit clients), but I’m full-time on Unclutterer business.
+Everyone except for me spends most of their time on other programming and design projects (building websites for corporate and non-profit clients), but I’m full-time on Unclutterer business.

-Thirteen times a year, we have meetings to plan our content.
-Twelve of those meetings decide the content for the months and one of those meetings is a strategic planning meeting where we look at the whole of the next year.
+Several times a year, we have meetings to plan our content.
+Some of those meetings decide the content for the months and one of those meetings is a strategic planning meeting where we look at the whole of the next year.

 We have these meetings during the second week of each month, so we planned for August in mid-July.
 Our planning isn’t necessarily specific, but it guides my writing.
 Take for example the plan for this past week as we planned it in mid-June:

 Tuesday: Update on photo scanning project, something from the news